ihmeuw/vivarium_public_health/docs/source/tutorials/population.rst

    from vivarium_public_health._example_data import BASE_PLUGINS, make_base_config

-   # BASE_PLUGINS overrides the data plugin to use ExampleArtifactManager,
+   # BASE_PLUGINS configures the data plugin to serve example data from memory.
-   # which serves example data from memory instead of requiring a real HDF file.
    # Pass it as plugin_configuration to InteractiveContext.
    base_plugins = BASE_PLUGINS